hongXingID/mini-redux/README.md

 # mini-redux

-This is redux code about handwritten.I made a simple implementation of it.The significance lies in the understanding of methods and the use of redux.
+This is redux code about handwritten.I made a simple implementation of it.The significance lies in the understanding of Redux API and the use of redux.
 It includes the realization of createStore.